Gateway Motorsports Park: Former tracks

 In 1994, Chris Pook, promoter of the Grand Prix of Long Beach, acquired the facility for $21.5 million.
 The existing tracks were demolished over the course of 1995–1996 and a new oval speedway and drag strip were constructed at a cost of $25 million.

-Current Tracks
+Current tracks

 The 1.250 mi oval is a favorite for many fans and racers alike due to the unique shape and different degrees of banking in each corner.
 The backstretch is confined to run parallel with Illinois Route 203, making Turns 1 & 2 a tighter radius than Turns 3 & 4.
 Turns 1 & 2 have similar characteristics to New Hampshire Motor Speedway while Turns 3 & 4 are similar to Phoenix Raceway.
 The track's egg shape mimics the legendary Darlington Raceway and Mobility Resort Motegi race tracks.

 The infield of the oval track includes a road course that features a 2.000 mi configuration.

-Race Lap Records

-The fastest official race lap records at World Wide Technology Raceway (formerly St. Louis International Raceway) are listed as: